 High or low PH impedes the ability of the media to remove fluoride.
 For maximum removal efficiency, maintain the water being treated between a PH level above 5 and below 7.

-- In case of an emergency, can I take water from our pool and filter it with my Berkey system?
+- In case of an emergency, can I take water from our pool and filter it with my Berkey water filtration system?
 Will all the chlorine be removed?

 - Does reverse osmosis remove pathogenic bacteria?